 Recommends a nutrition consultation for treating cancer-related fatigue

 Mode of action: diet and hormones

-Clinical evidence is summarized in How can Eating Well help me?
+Notable preclinical evidence is presented here.
+Clinical evidence is summarized in How can Eating Well help you?
 What the research says ›

 Optimizing your body terrain: preclinical evidence